 All required work must be turned in on time in order that the student may benefit from the corrections and study for future development.
-Assigned work is DUE ON THE DATE AND TIME ASSIGNED.
+Assigned work is DUE ON THE CLASS PERIOD ASSIGNED.
 Late work is not accepted.
-Work that is not turned in by the posted due date results in a zero for that grade and project.
+Work not turned in by the posted due date results in a zero for that grade and project.
 Under extreme circumstances, the instructor has sole discretion whether to accept late work due to circumstances beyond the student's control.

 D. Grading Policy/Procedure and/or methods of evaluation: A student's final grade is determined by averaging all examinations, projects and participation grades.
-All graded projects and exercises will be graded within two weeks after the due date.
+All graded projects and exercises will be graded and returned one week after the due date.